-Statechart and activity diagrams are associated with a particular class or operation (or the latter also with a package), and can only be created when this modelelement has been selected.
+Statechart and activity diagrams are associated with a particular class or operation (or the latter also with a package), of which they model the behavior.
+This is called the context of the behavior diagram.
+If these diagrams are created with this modelelement selected, then their context is automatically set.
+Otherwise, you can set the context manually.